-When wireless workstations are within radio reach of an access point they may associate to the cell.
-Association to a cell is controlled and authorized by the access point, typically it depends on authentication, usually based on a unique pre-shared secret key (PSK) or user password authentication over central authentication services like RADIUS.
+When wireless workstations are within radio reach of an access-point, they may associate to the cell.
+Association to a cell is controlled and authorized by the access point, typically it depends on authentication, usually based on a unique pre-shared secret key (PSK) or user password authentication through central authentication services like RADIUS.

-Each access point (and corresponding cell) is called Basic Service Set (BSS) and identified by a unique Basic Service Set Identifier (BSSID), in reality, this is the MAC address of the access point.
+Each access point (and corresponding cell) is called a Basic Service Set (BSS) and is identified by a unique Basic Service Set Identifier (BSSID), in fact, the BSSID is the MAC address of the access point.
 Cells are also identified by the Service Set Identifier (SSID), this is an up to 32 bytes sequence that is usually interpreted as a human readable string.
-Unlike the BSSID, the SSID is not unique for each cell.
-Access points that are part of the same infrastructure should share the same SSID, thus the whole infrastructure can be seen as one by wireless workstations, this infrastructure is called the Extended Service Set (ESS).
+Unlike the BSSID, the SSID may not be unique for each cell.
+Access points that are part of the same infrastructure should all have the same SSID, thus the whole infrastructure can be seen as one by wireless workstations, this infrastructure is called an Extended Service Set (ESS).

-Wireless access points belonging to the same infrastructure (same SSID) support roaming of clients between cells: once the client is associated to a cell that association is can be automatically and transparently transferred to a neighbour cell.
-Thanks to roaming, wireless clients circulating within the infrastructure are kept connected although they are transferred from cell to cell.
+Wireless access points belonging to the same infrastructure (same SSID) allow roaming of clients between cells: once the client is associated to a cell, that association can be automatically and transparently transferred to a neighbour cell.
+Thanks to roaming, wireless clients circulating within the infrastructure are kept connected even though they are transferred from cell to cell.